-A: Whistle, Black Pants (dress pants preferred with a belt), Black Running Shoes, Rule Book & Referee Jersey (supplied when you take the clinic).
+A: Whistle (MUST be FOX 40 Pealess), Black Pants (dress pants preferred with a belt), Black Running Shoes, Rule Book & Referee Jersey (supplied when you take the clinic).

 BCLA is running Box Lacrosse Officials Clinics for Levels Entry, 1 and 2 throughout the pre-season and regular season.
 For dates and locations, click here.
-If you are interested in attending a clinic, please contact either our Head Referee or Referee Allocator.
+If you are interested in attending a clinic, please contact our Head Referee.